 - Place the sea bass fillet on a cutting board and with a sharp knife slice thinly on an angle.

 - In a medium-size container, place a layer of sea bass slices.

 - Pour a little bit of the acid mixture.
 Add another layer of sea bass fillet.
 Repeat.

-- Pour the olive oil, close the container and keep it in the refrigerator for 2 to 3 days before eating.
+- Close the container and store it in the refrigerator for 24 hours.

-- Serve: After 2-3 days remove the sea bass fillet from the acids and place them on a plate.
+- Serve: Remove the sea bass fillet from the container and pat dry with some paper towels, place them on a plate.
 Drizzle with olive oil and enjoy it!